 When you look at a man’s or a woman’s face, you will notice a large number of differences.
 One of the most noticeable differences, however, is men’s facial hair.
 This is one external characteristic that is obvious almost immediately.
-Permanent hair removal takes you another step closer to your true identity.
-It is a treatment that is visible to you and all those around you.
-There are two different ways to remove excess body hair: electrolysis hair removal and laser hair removal.
+All cultures make a distinction of what is befitting for men and women.

 In our clinic we also offer a unique intensive electrolysis program for the removal of facial hair.
 You can get rid of your beard shadow in a 6 months timeframe!